ADGEfficiency/programming-resources/computers.md

 - static type checking in editors

 An **interpreter** can be used to
-- examines program one piece at a time
+- examine a program one piece at a time
 - generates & executes machine language one piece at a time

 Interpreted
 - no compiling (or compile time)
 - interactive interperter
 - dynamically typed

 ## Type inference